Lowest Mortgage Rate in Canada. Starting from 2.49%

 This term rate hit its lowest point in January 2021 during the pandemic at around 1.45% before interest rate hikes brought it to new highs in October 2023, to about 5.65%.

-There have been (very) rare occasions when a bank, or banks, rebel and don't follow suit, but that's only if the central bank is judged to be moving contrary to economic conditions or detrimentally for bank business.
+There have been (very) rare occasions when a bank (or banks) rebel and don't follow suit, but that's only if the central bank is judged to be moving contrary to economic conditions or detrimentally for bank business.

-The Canadian banking sector is considered the 'strongest' in the world — and part of that reputation comes from a central bank that works overtime to keep and maintain the confidence of the big banks and Canadian residents.
+The Canadian banking sector is considered the 'strongest' in the world — and part of that reputation stems from a central bank that works overtime to keep and maintain the confidence of the big banks and Canadian residents.

-When the prime rate needs to move, most of us understand why and hold onto that leash whether we like it or not.
+When the prime rate needs to move, most of us understand why and hold onto that leash, whether we like it or not.

 Why do fixed rates have less leash to drop?